 Taking great photos for your kids can be very difficult, and for parents like me interested in mobile photography, it can seem like a losing battle.
-And sometimes, the worst part get the message “storage full” from your iPhone.
-I get.
-I was there.
-So I make this blog post to share some of my quick tips, simple props, how to get photos, and your primary phone settings to maximize your potential of capturing beautiful photos
+And sometimes, the worst part gets the message “storage full” from your iPhone.
+I get I was there.
+So I am making this blog post to share some of my quick tips on making toddlers interested in the camera, using simple props, how to get photos, and your primary phone settings.
+To maximize your potential of capturing beautiful images.

-Today Zega, my second child, is turning four years old, and I wanted to capture every beautiful moment and treasure his image as a toddler’s life.
-As Zega turns four, he is bright, creative, and full of endless energy and dealing with his ASD.
-He doesn’t like to be drawn attention to sit still for ANYTHING, and certainly not for a photo child.
+Today Zega, my second child, is turning four years old.
+And I wanted to capture every beautiful moment and treasure his image as a toddler’s life Zega turns four, bright, creative, and full of endless energy and dealing with his ASD.
+He doesn’t like to be drawn attention to sit still for ANYTHING.
+And certainly not for a photo child.
 Asking him to smile makes him feel awkward.
-He also doesn’t like a flash, and hard to get them to look into the camera, so what works for him is natural light and not feeling as he is the main focal point.
+He also doesn’t like a flash, and hard to get them to look into the camera.
+So what works for him is natural light and not feeling as he is the main focal point.

 SHOP THE OUTFIT DETAILS

-If you have a toddler, it’s often those perfectly timed moments that make for the best images.
-To get kids to connect with, the first thing is getting the scoop of your child’s favorite things before starting the shoot.
+The first thing to get kids to connect with is getting the scoop of your child’s favorite things before starting the shoot.
 “I’m usually pretty good at catching a genuine smile of my child when I start engaging talking to him.
 I might say something like, ‘do you like to play?’
-Which gets them excited,” and comfortable, I don’t usually pose him.
+Which gets them excited” and comfortable; I don’t usually pose him.
+If you have a toddler, it’s often those perfectly timed moments that make for the best images.
 The less you interfere while taking pictures, the better it will be.

 To help you take better toddler pictures and getting kids interested in the camera.

 - Tip #1: Give the toddler somewhere to sit or a place where they can stay and ready before you sit the toddler down because he/she may only wait there a moment.

 - Tip #2: Wear Comfortable clothes for pictures